fluxusfrequency/fluxusfrequency.github.io/source/_posts/2014-09-25-using-services-to-keep-your-rails-controllers-clean-and-dry.markdown

 date: 2014-09-25 07:02:57 -0600
 ---

-This post originally appeared on [Engine Yard](https://blog.engineyard.com/2014/keeping-your-rails-controllers-dry-with-services).
+This post appeared in [Ruby Weekly](http://rubyweekly.com/issues/214).

-It also appeared in [Ruby Weekly](http://rubyweekly.com/issues/214) and on the [Quick Left Blog](https://quickleft.com/blog/using-services-to-keep-your-rails-controllers-clean-and-dry/).
+It originally appeared on [Engine Yard](https://blog.engineyard.com/2014/keeping-your-rails-controllers-dry-with-services), and later on the [Quick Left Blog](https://quickleft.com/blog/using-services-to-keep-your-rails-controllers-clean-and-dry/).

-# Using Services to Keep Your Rails Controllers Clean and DRY
+## Introduction

 We've heard it again and again, like a nagging schoolmaster: keep your Rails controllers skinny.
 Yeah, yeah, we know.
 But easier said than done, sometimes.
 Things get complex.
 We need to talk to some other parts of our codebase or to external APIs to get the job done.
 Mailers.
 Stripe.
 External APIs.
 All that code starts to add up.